renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## gitPrivateKey
 This property is used for [GPG/PGP signing](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work).
-To generate a GPG key, run the following commands in terminal:
+To generate a GPG key, run the following commands in the terminal:
 `gpg --gen-key`
 For the following prompts, enter the following:
 Real Name: `Renovate Bot`